How do I create an invoice?

 If you have added Stripe payments to your invoice, instead of a link to download the invoice PDF your customers will have a link to an invoice portal where they can view and pay the invoice.

 If you’d rather download the invoice as a PDF to then send to your customer, click Download PDF then Download and publish.
 This can be a good option if, for example, you want to send an invoice to multiple email addresses as this is not supported in Bokio at this time.

 Track your invoice

 Once the invoice has been published, you will be redirected to the invoice summary page, which will show you the date the invoice was published, the delivery history and accounting history.

-If the invoice has been opened by your customer, the delivery status will show “Opened”.
-The email status will update automatically and can also be viewed in the invoice list page, and it's a good idea to keep track of these to make sure all invoices have been delivered.
+If the invoice has been opened by your customer, the delivery status will show “Invoice opened”.
+The email status will update automatically and can also be viewed in the Invoices page.
+It's a good idea to keep track of these to make sure all invoices have been delivered.

 When the invoice has been paid by your customer you can Register payment on the Invoice page.
 If you have a bank feed you can connect it to an imported bank transaction.

 Once an invoice has been saved and published for the first time in Bokio you can choose to record your invoices automatically or not.

 We recommend that you activate this feature if you also do your bookkeeping in Bokio.
 If you only use Bokio as an invoicing software then you shouldn't activate this feature.